Daily Leadership Thought #173 – Twelve Mistakes Of Well-Intentioned But Flawed Turnaround Leaders

 4) Isolating themselves and narrowing rather than broadening their feedback loop – seek out help wherever you can find it.

-5) Acting aggressively more quickly than they need to – you should use all the time available to make the best possible decision.
+5) Acting aggressively faster than necessary – you should use all the time available to make the best possible decision.

-7) Cutting expenses to the extent that it erodes the organization’s ability to function properly – every organization needs certain about of capability and capacity
+7) Cutting expenses to the extent that it erodes the organization’s ability to function properly – every organization needs a certain amount of capability and capacity

-9) Clamping down on disagreement and stifling opinions that differ from their own – the best decisions always come out of rigorous discussion and debate.
+9) Clamping down on disagreement and stifling opinions that differ from their own – the best decisions always emerge from rigorous discussion and debate.

-Whether it’s on Capitol Hill, Wall Street or Main Street, our leaders have a responsibility to act prudently and make sound decisions.
+Whether it’s on Capitol Hill, Wall Street, or Main Street, our leaders have a responsibility to act prudently and make sound decisions.
 Any turnaround plan needs to be carefully thought out.
-Those in positions of authority and influence need to be thinking both short and long-term and not get too caught up in the urgency of now.
+Those in positions of authority and influence need to think both short-term and long-term and not get too caught up in the urgency of the present.
 It’s also critical that they pay considerable attention to how their actions affect other outcomes because all actions have consequences.
-And, while it may be hard for people with high ego needs, their own need for self-fulfillment must become secondary to what’s best for the organization.
+And, while it may be challenging for people with high ego needs, their own need for self-fulfilment must become secondary to what is best for the organization.

 Related articles